 1. Minwax 21600000 Epoxy Wood Filler

-Unlike other epoxy wooden fillers, Minwax 21600000 dries quickly upon application to damaged wood.
+Unlike other epoxy wooden fillers, the Minwax 21600000 dries quickly upon application to damaged wood.
 Even if you’re a newbie, you’ll have no issues handling this two-part epoxy filler because it’s easy to mix and apply.

-You can utilize it as interior or exterior wood filler because it forms a durable substance that suits different wood surfaces, like hardwood, softwood, and plywood.
+You can utilize it as interior or exterior wood filler because it forms a durable substance that suits different wood surfaces like hardwood, softwood, and plywood.

 After applying Minwax Wood Filler over rotted wood, you can sand and shape its smooth finish according to your project requirement.
 It also works well as reinforcement for weak and decayed wood on the window and door frames.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 2. Abatron LiquidWood Restoration Kit Resin Wood Filler

 You don’t need to buy multiple products when repairing and restoring wood because Abatron’s restoration kit has everything you need.
-From this package, you can utilize a combination of Abatron Restoration Kit Resin Wood Filler.
+From this package, you can utilize a combination of Abatron Restoration Kit Resin Wood Filler

 The wood epoxy filler included in this package can cater to DIY projects filling gaps, nail holes, and cracks.
 It’s a liquid wood filler with excellent bonding strength and water-resistant attributes.